Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Proposed Deep learning framework

 \section{Proposed Deep learning framework}

 This section introduces the proposed deep learning schemes.
-Within a supervised training framework, we explore two neural architectures: the first one derived from the state-of-the-art processing based on Koch filters \citep{10.1109/tgrs.2003.818811}, the second one based on a U-Net architecture \citep{RFB15a}.
+Within a supervised training framework, we explore two neural network architectures: the first one derived from the Koch's filters \cite{10.1109/tgrs.2003.818811}, the second one based on a U-Net architecture \cite{RFB15a}.